-The crane pad aggregate will be removed and areas will be filled unless the landowner asks for it to remain.
+The crane pad aggregate will be removed and areas will be filled unless the landowner requests it to remain.

-2.2.7 Overhead Collector System and Transmission Lines
+2.2.7 Overhead Electrical Lines

-Overhead cables and transmission poles will be removed or sold to an acceptable Transmission/Distribution Operator.
-Transmission pole holes will be filled with clean fill and disturbed areas will be reseeded with native vegetation, where required.
+Overhead lines and poles will be removed.
+Pole holes will be filled with clean fill and disturbed areas will be reseeded with native vegetation, where required.
 Overhead lines will be removed and recycled, reused, or disposed of in accordance with regulatory requirements at the time of decommissioning.